Facial recognition till software

 Can any other agency or 3rd party use the facial images?

 No, the information is never shared, and the face template representing the childs’ faces is meaningless to anyone else.
 The software turns your child’s image into a mathematical algorithm, and the stored information cannot be used to recreate the face image.
+The facial recognition data captured during registration can only be used for the purpose of cashless catering identification and cannot be reconstructed to create an image of your child and as such would be impossible to be used for any other purpose.

 What happens when my child leaves the school?